Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kentucky vs. North Carolina BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 9 North Carolina Tar Heels (7-2) against the No. 14 Kentucky Wildcats (7-2) at State Farm Arena should be a competitive matchup based on our computer prediction, which projects a final score of 82-79 in favor of North Carolina.
-Game time is at 5:30 PM ET on December 16.
+Saturday's game between the No. 9 North Carolina Tar Heels (7-2) and the No. 14 Kentucky Wildcats (7-2) at State Farm Arena should be a close matchup, as our computer prediction projects a final score of 82-79, with North Carolina taking home the win.
+Tipoff is at 5:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!